AN UPDATE FROM THE DIRECTOR

 HOW WE RESPONDED AND HOW WE ARE MOVING FORWARD

 Within a week of the governor’s first executive stay-at-home order, we kicked-off our new streaming series, Live @ The 415, with house-favorite swing band, Accidentally Hip.
 After which, with the amazing commitment of our Board of Directors and with experiments and investments in new audio/visual equipment to improve the experience, we have filled nearly every Sunday afternoon with music!
-Now, we are moving forward with livestream artist bookings for our fall/winter concert season!
-We’ll continue our Sunday virtual concerts at 4:15 PM, but we are also adding new specialty streaming series: Louis Lessons (featuring Louis Nagel); Jazz Chats with Cool Cats (featuring Pete Siers and friends); Laughter at the Happy Hour (featuring Bolcom & Morris); and The Steinway Sessions – concerts that will showcase remarkable pianists on our legendary Steinway.
+Our livestream artist bookings continue in 2021, filling the airwaves with live music from THE House to yours.
+We’ve continued our Sunday virtual concerts at 4:15 PM, but we’ve also added new specialty streaming series: Louis Lessons (featuring pianist and raconteur, Louis Nagel); Jazz Chats with Cool Cats (featuring Pete Siers and jazz guests); Laughter at the Happy Hour (honoring the cabaret tradition of Bolcom & Morris – and sometimes, featuring them); and The Steinway Sessions – concerts that showcase remarkable pianists on our legendary Steinway.
 For even more icing on the programming cake, keep an eye out for the occasional Saturday Night’s a-Live @ The 415 and other added special events.
-Soon, we will post a viewer’s guide to help you enjoy our virtual concerts on your home entertainment systems – if you can’t be here physically, we really want you to at least feel like you are.
+We are excited that our new Youtube channel enables you to easily put our livestreamed concerts on your home entertainment systems – if you can’t be here physically, we really want you to at least feel like you are.

 HOW WE ARE HELPING

-We long for the buzz that fills The House before an artist takes the stage at KCH, but the safety and health of our patrons, artists and staff will always take priority.
+We long for the buzz that fills the House before an artist takes the stage at KCH, but the safety and health of our patrons, artists and staff will always take priority.
+To that end, we have adapted our nearly brand-new HVAC system with a fresh air exchange unit and two very sophisticated air filtering devices that kill viruses in the air.
+This makes us feel better about the activities that are currently taking place at the House, and about inviting audiences to consider attending concerts again in-person once we open our doors on the other side of this crisis.
 Despite these strange and challenging times, we remain steadfast in our mission of bringing artists and audiences together in unique and meaningful ways.
 Indeed, it gives us great honor and fulfillment to support artists and other nonprofit organizations during these crippling economic times by giving them a platform when they might not otherwise have one.
-To that end, we’ve entered an exciting partnership with the Ann Arbor Symphony Orchestra with their upcoming virtual chamber music series – A²SO House Concerts at Kerrytown Concert House and with the African American Cultural and Historical Museum of Washtenaw County, working together with them to create future programming that will celebrate the rich African American heritage of the Kerrytown district.
+We have been honored to enter partnerships with the Ann Arbor Symphony Orchestra, providing a place for them to film their Fall 2020 virtual chamber music series – A²SO House Concerts at Kerrytown Concert House, and with the African American Cultural and Historical Museum of Washtenaw County, working together with them to create future programming that will celebrate the rich African American heritage of the Kerrytown district.

 HOW YOU CAN HELP, TOO!